-Abstinence is the key to being thin and healthy and free of cravings
+Abstinence is the key to being healthy and free of cravings

 This might sound like bad news, but after the detox or withdrawal phase, it is beautiful to be free from junk food cravings.

 If you have a brain that is triggered by refined foods, it’s better to stay away from these triggers for good.

 The reason these foods are so hard to stop eating once you start is that they are designed to be hyper-palatable so you will eat more of them.